Beliavsky/Fortran-code-on-GitHub/README.md

 [MolAlignLib](https://github.com/qcuaeh/molalignlib): Fortran and Python library based on random rotations and quasi-local RMSD minimizations to align rigid molecules and clusters.
 Associated paper: M. Vasquez-Perez, L. A. Zarate-Hernandez, C. Z. Gomez-Castro, U. A. Nolasco-Hernandez.
 [A Practical Algorithm to Solve the Near-Congruence Problem for Rigid Molecules and Clusters](https://pubs.acs.org/doi/10.1021/acs.jcim.2c01187), Journal of Chemical Information and Modeling (2023)

 [molecular-tools](https://github.com/jcerezochem/molecular-tools): modules that undertake a number of basic molecular modelling / computational chemistry analysis and manipulations, such as structure file reading and writing (including pdb, gro, g96, xyz), and parsing output files from programs as Gaussian (fchk and log) and Molpro retrieving informations such as geometry, frequencies, normal modes, Hessian, Gradient, molecular orbital coefficients, etc., by Javier Cerezo

+[multiple-layered dynamics perturbation analysis (mdpa)](https://github.com/mingdengming/mdpa): calculates the regions where ligands tend to bind to a given protein structure, by Dengming Ming.

 [mstore](https://github.com/grimme-lab/mstore): molecular structure store for testing, from grimme-lab